 Traditionally, financial fraud is an inherent struggle in the banking sector.
 By leveraging technology, artificial intelligence, more exactly, banks grow aware of potential threats aiming banks or their clients.
 In 2017, the AI finance market value reached $2.5 billion.

 By 2024, the market is expected to grow by 30% according to a Global Market Insights research.
-Fraud and scam transactions generated in the US banking sector $2.2 billion loss, only in 2016.
+Fraud and scam transactions generated in the, only in 2016.
 In the UK, fraud also generated $446 loss in the banking sector, in the first half of 2017.
 And the statistics might have been gloomier than this if some banking institutions’ defence plan wasn’t strong enough.
 According to a study, the industry prevented more than $950 million worth of fraud losses during the same interval.